lyteword/chspurgeon-tod/volume-7/psalm-125.md

 **Whole Psalm.**

-1\.The mark of the covenant: "They that trust."
+1\.
+The mark of the covenant: "They that trust."

-2\.The security of the covenant (Ps 125:1-2).
+2\.
+The security of the covenant (Ps 125:1-2).

-3\.The rod of the covenant (Ps 125:3).
+3\.
+The rod of the covenant (Ps 125:3).

-4\.The tenor of the covenant (Ps 125:4).
+4\.
+The tenor of the covenant (Ps 125:4).

-5\.The spirit of the covenant,—"peace."
+5\.
+The spirit of the covenant,—"peace."

 **Verse 1.** See "Spurgeon's Sermons," No. 1,450: "The Immortality of the Believer."

 **Verses 1-2.**

-1\.The believer's singularity: he trusts in Jehovah.
+1\.
+The believer's singularity: he trusts in Jehovah.

-2\.The believer's stability: "abideth for ever."
+2\.
+The believer's stability: "abideth for ever."

-3\.The believer's safety: "As the mountains," etc.
+3\.
+The believer's safety: "As the mountains," etc.

 **Verse 2.** The all surrounding presence of Jehovah the glory, safety, and eternal blessedness of his people.
 Yet this to the wicked would be hell.